 For beginners, the easiest way to double dip is to use your rewards card to make purchases with airlines, hotels or other brands where you’re a loyalty rewards member.

-The CardName discontinued, for example, currently offers a 60,000-point signup bonus – the equivalent of $750 when redeemed for travel through the Chase Ultimate Rewards portal since your points are worth 25% more when redeemed this way.
+The CardName discontinued, for example, currently offers a 60,000-point signup bonus – worth $750 when redeemed through Chase Travel℠, since your points are worth 25% more when redeemed this way.
 This structure alone lets you maximize rewards.
 However, when you book a flight through Chase’s portal your points are treated as cash, so you also earn rewards through the airline if you’re enrolled in its loyalty program.

 Let’s say you’re a Southwest Rapid Rewards member and book through Chase’s portal.
 You’ll earn Rapid Rewards points for the flight, based on Southwest’s reward structure of anywhere from six to 12 points per $1 based on the fare type.
 The one caveat here is that each airline has its own rules and may limit the amount of points you earn for flights purchased through a credit card partner’s site, since most of these fares are already deeply discounted (with Southwest, these points also don’t qualify for what you need to earn the Companion Pass benefit).